cdellacqua/svelte-stack-router/README.md

 Things get interesting when you go back in your history or go to a page that had already been visited.

-**Previously instantiated pages don't get destroyed, they just get paused and resumed to reduce re-renders and preserve their state**
+**Previously instantiated pages don't get destroyed by default, they just get paused and resumed to reduce re-renders and preserve their state**

 What happens is that the browser history gets sorted to bring the previously visited page on top of the others.

-In other words:
+For example:

-Suppose you have 3 pages, lets call them P1, P2, P3.
+Suppose you have 3 resumable pages (see [`setResumable`](#enhanced-lifecycle-functions) below), let's call them P1, P2, P3.
 The user visits your pages in the following order P1 -> P2 -> P3.

 Each time the user goes to a new page, the previous component gets "paused".
 Its HTML is not removed from the page, it just isn't displayed.

 If the user goes to P2, the following happens:
-- the StackRouter sees that P2 had previously been created, so its HTML is still in the DOM
+- the StackRouter sees that P2 had already been created, so its HTML is still in the DOM
-- P2 is raised to the top and displayed, while P3 is lowered, in other words, P2 is Resumed, while P3 is Paused
+- P2 is raised to the top and displayed, while P3 is lowered; in other words, P2 is Resumed, while P3 is Paused
 - the new stack is P1 -> P3 -> P2
 - the browser history gets modified to reflect this new order